davidshen84/docker-dnsmasq/README.md

 should disable them after you have adjusted the settings to your liking.

-## About port 53 and 5353
+## Port 53 on Windows

-On Windows, both 53 is often used by the Internet Sharing service.
-5353 port is used by Chroium base browsers.
-So I use `5355` as the default value.
-You can pick another one that is available on your system.
+Port 53 is used by the `Host Network Service`.
+You have to stop the service, start the `dnsmasq` container, then restart the service.
+The service will pick another port and keep working.